 What can I do next?

-To find out more about the confidential, informal and voluntary process of mediation, contact Fiona O'Donnell in the first instance.
+To find out more about the confidential, informal and voluntary process of mediation, please contact the Head of the Mediation and Dispute Resolution Service, Denise Jackson, in the first instance.

 Where do mediations take place?

 Mediations take place in neutral venues arranged by the mediation administrator.

 Would you like the edr team to carry out a 'practice mediation' in your department, school or college?
 Or perhaps you would like to arrange an awareness raising session.

 Further information and advice available by contacting Denise Jackson.